 The tower was completed in 1894 but it was a rushed job built on the cheap and repairs were already needed 13 years later.
 A complete renovation had to wait until after the Second World War.
 Pulling the tower down was briefly considered as an economic solution but by then it had developed into the symbol of Schleswig and an essential part of the city skyline.

-The tower, and some other parts of the church, is currently being repaired, which may influence the opening of the viewing platform around halfway up.
+The tower and some other parts of the church are currently being repaired, which may influence the opening of the viewing platform around halfway up.

 Bordesholmer Altar by Brüggemann

 The artistic highlight in the Schleswig Cathedral is the huge oak altar made by Hans Brüggemann between 1514 and 1521.
 It was originally in the Stiftkirche of Bordesholm where Duke Fredrick and his wife Anna wanted to be buried.
 However, by the time of his death, Frederick was king of Denmark and he was buried in Schleswig Cathedral.
 The altar was moved to Schleswig in 1666.

 The altar, carved from oak, measures 12.6 m high and 7 m wide.
 It is adorned with almost 400 carved figures and mostly depicts the passion of Christ and the ascension.
 Some of the scenes were clearly inspired by Albrecht Dürer’s “Kleine Passion”.
 Many figures are masterly carved with individual details.

 The church brochure and information sheets at the altar explain the various scenes, although visitors familiar with Christian teaching and religious art should be able to work out most of the scenes easily.
 Don’t miss the laminated photo album at the far end of the choir with beautiful close-up photos of some scenes and figures.

 The Cenotaph of Frederick I of Denmark